nickoala/raspberry-pancake/README.md

   longer, upload takes longer._
 - Record continuously into directory `h264`
 - Password-protect the web page
-- Emit messages to unix domain socket for post-processor to handle
+- Emit messages to unix domain socket `kitchen` for post-processor to handle
 - Convert h264 into directory `mp4` at 30 FPS
 - Trigger upload after each mp4 conversion
 - Upload to two destinations, one via SCP, one via FTP.